-- 2.1 Below is a summary of the relevant facts, as established on the basis of the parties' written submissions and pleadings, and evidence adduced at the hearing. - 2.2 Powell was born and raised in Jamaica.
-He first competed internationally for Jamaica at the 2002 Commonwealth Games.
-Powell held the world record in the 100 meter sprint from June
+- 2.1 Below is a summary of the relevant facts, as established on the basis of the parties' written submissions and pleadings, and evidence adduced at the hearing. - 2.2 Simpson was born and raised in Jamaica.
+She has been one of the world's fastest women over the past decade having won a gold medal in the women's 4 x 100 meter relay at the 2004 Olympic Games in Athens, a silver medal in the women's 100 meters at the 2008 Olympic Games in Beijing and a silver medal in the women's 4 x 100 meter relay at the 2012 Olympic Games in London.

-- 2004 to May 2008.
-Powell's personal best time in the 100 meters is 9.72 seconds.
-He has run more sub 10 second 100 meter races than any man in history and was a member of Jamaica's Olympic gold medal 4 x 100 meter relay team at the 2008 Olympic Games in Beijing. - 2.3 From June 21, 2013 to June 23, 2012, the Jamaican National Senior Championships in Athletics were held at the National Stadium in Kingston, Jamaica.
-On June 21, 2013, Powell participated in the final of the 100 meter event finishing seventh.
-Following the completion of his event he was notified that he had been selected for doping control and he agreed to provide a urine sample for the said purpose. - 2.4 Powell was taken to the Doping Control Station at the National Stadium where he provided a urine sample under the supervision of the witnessing chaperone, Mr. Dorrel Savage.
-Powell was accompanied to the Doping Control Station by Adrian Laidlaw, a representative of his MVP track club. - 2.5 Powell's urine sample was transported to the JADCO office at 5-9 South Odeon Avenue, Kingston 10, where it was secured.
-On June 24, 2013 the said sample was delivered to the FEDEX office at 40 Half Way Tree Road, Kingston for safe dispatch to INRS Armand-Frappier, the Doping Control laboratory in Laval, Quebec, Canada ("the Laboratory").
-The said sample was received at the Laboratory on June 25, 2013. - 2.6 Analysis of the urine sample taken from Powell was carried out at the Laboratory and on July 11, 2013, a certificate was issued by Doctor Christiane Ayotte, Director of the Laboratory.
+- 2.3 From June 21, 2013 to June 23, 2013, the Jamaican National Senior Championships in Athletics were held at the National Stadium in Kingston, Jamaica.
+On June 21, 2013 Simpson participated in the 100 meter event finishing second.
+Following the completion of her event she was notified that she had been selected for doping control and she agreed to provide a urine sample for the said purpose. - 2.4 Simpson was taken to the Doping Control Station at the National Stadium where she provided a urine sample under the supervision of the witnessing chaperone, Ms. Trishawn Royal.
+Simpson was accompanied to the Doping Control Station by her representative, Mr. Aundre Edwards. - 2.5 Simpson's urine sample was transported to the JADCO office at 5-9 South Odeon Avenue, Kingston 10, where it was secured.
+On June 24, 2013 the said sample was delivered to the FEDEX office at 40 Half Way Tree Road, Kingston for safe dispatch to INRS Armand-Frappier, the Doping Control laboratory in Laval, Quebec, Canada.
+The said sample was received at the laboratory on June 25, 2013. - 2.6 Analysis of the urine sample taken from Simpson was carried out at the laboratory and on July 11, 2013, a certificate was issued by Doctor Christiane Ayotte, Director of the Doping Control laboratory.
 The certificate revealed an adverse analytical finding for the said sample and that the substance present in the sample was Oxilofrine. - 2.7 Oxilofrine is identified as a Category S6 substance in the WADA prohibited Substance List and is therefore considered a "Specified Substance".
-As such there is a presumptive two-year period of ineligibility for anyone testing positive for such a substance. - 2.8 On July 12, 2013, the JADCO Review Panel carried out a review in accordance with the provisions of Article 7.3.1 of the Anti-Doping Rules and on the same day a letter was written to Powell by Dr. Herbert Elliott, Chairman of JADCO notifying him of the adverse analytical finding and advising him of his rights.
-By email dated July 18, 2013, Powell requested analysis of his "B" sample. - 2.9 The "B" Sample analysis was carried out at the Laboratory and on August 1, 2013, a certificate was issued by Dr. Ayotte, confirming the presence of Oxilofrine in Powell's "B" sample.
-Powell was duly notified on August 5, 2013. - 2.10 On August 14, 2013, Powell's attorneys-at-law, wrote to JADCO advising that Powell was admitting the Anti-Doping Rule violation and that he would accept a provisional suspension. - 2.11 Paul Doyle has been Powell's agent and manager since 2005.
-Doyle has represented a number of athletes in athletics over the years.
-Part of Doyle's responsibilities included arranging for
+As such there is a presumptive two year period of ineligibility for anyone testing positive for such a substance. - 2.8 On July 12, 2013, the JADCO Review Panel carried out a review in accordance with the provisions of Article 7.3.1 of the Anti-Doping Rules and on the same day a letter was written to Simpson by Dr. Herbert Elliott, Chairman of the JADCO notifying her of the adverse analytical finding and advising her of her rights.
+By email dated July 18, 2013, Simpson requested analysis of her "B" sample. - 2.9 The "B" Sample analysis was carried out at the IRNS-Institut Armand-Frappier laboratory and on August 1, 2013, a certificate was issued by Dr. Ayotte, confirming the presence of Oxilofrine in Simpson's "B" sample.
+Simpson was duly notified on August 5, 2013. - On August 14, 2013, Simpson's attorneys-at-law, wrote to the JADCO advising that Simpson 2.10 was admitting the Anti-Doping Rule violation and that she would accept a provisional suspension. - Paul Doyle has been Simpson's agent and manager since 2005.
+Part of Doyle's responsibilities 2.11 included arranging for physiotherapists to treat Simpson.
+Over the years, Doyle had recommended many physical therapists who treated Simpson's teammate Asafa Powell with the understanding that they were to work with Simpson as well.